How Can Breast Reduction Improve My Health and My Life?

 What Can I Expect in Recovery After Breast Reduction Surgery?

 Most patients find the recovery from the procedure to be easier than they expected.
 Most women return home later in the day of the procedure to recover.
-We recommend that you arrange for a trusted adult to drive you home and to remain with you for the first day.
+We recommend that you arrange for a trusted adult to drive you home and remain with you for the first day.

-We see our patients often during the recovery process.
+We frequently see our patients during the recovery process.
 For the first week, you should plan to have a friend, family member, or a transport service bring you to appointments.
 After that, you can drive yourself to your appointments.
-If you have a desk-type job, you should be able to return to work in 7 to 10 days.
+If you have a desk-type job, you should be able to return to work in seven to 10 days.
 If you have a physically strenuous job, you may need to take several weeks off from work.
-It is generally safe to resume exercise in 4 to 6 weeks.
+It is generally safe to resume exercise in four to six weeks.